 Sarah Fox is a Postdoctoral Scholar at the University of California, San Diego in the Department of Communication and The Design Lab.
 She recently earned a Ph.D. in Human Centered Design & Engineering at the University of Washington, as well as a visiting scholar at the University of California, Berkeley’s Department of Electrical Engineering and Computer Sciences.
 Her research investigates the social and political circumstances of technology development, with an emphasis on practices at the periphery of industrial production—from feminist making and hacking to collaborative development of menstrual infrastructure.
 Her work has earned awards in leading computing venues including ACM CSCW, CHI, and DIS, and has been featured in the Journal of Peer Production and New Media and Society.
-She holds a master's degree in digital media from the Georgia Institute of Technology, where she was a part of the Intel Science and Technology Center for Social Computing.
-She has worked in design research at Microsoft Research, Google, and Intel Labs.
+She holds a Master's degree in Digital Media from the Georgia Institute of Technology, where she was a part of the Intel Science and Technology Center for Social Computing.
+She has also worked in design research at Microsoft Research, Google, and Intel Labs.

 Portrait sketch by Seattle-based comics artist Tony Morse.